 Don the appropriate protective clothing before checking the containers for cleanliness, capacity, and specification.

 Inspect all hoses, fittings, connections, pumps, and compressors for correct materials of construction, integrity, pressure rating, and cleanliness.
-Be sure all gaskets and “O” rings are of the proper material of construction.
+Be sure all gaskets and “O” rings are of the proper construction material.

 Establish a ground field and check for Ohms resistance.
 The ground field should be placed uphill, upwind and away from the activity area (e.g., where the hoses, connections and pumps are to be placed).
 Ground cables should be made of braided stainless steel or copper.
 The clamps should be positive closure, as a “C” clamp with a pointed end to penetrate old paint, dirt, etc.

 Attach grounding cables to the damaged container first.
-The cables must be connected to a surface that is attached to tank itself.
+The cables must be connected to a surface that is attached to the tank itself.
 Body bolsters are welded directly to the tank.
 Newer tank cars may have grounding lugs.
 The surface must be clean to ensure good electrical contact.
 After attachment to the car, attach the cable to the grounding field.
 Follow the same procedure to connect the receiving container to the grounding field.
 Upon completion of the grounding process, the two containers must be bonded together.
 (Relaxation time for some products is extremely long.
 Check with the manufacturer before proceeding.)
 Pumps and compressors should also be grounded.

 Plan the connections before beginning the assembly.
-This will prevent having unnecessary “turnarounds” in the system.
+This will prevent having unnecessary turnarounds in the system.

 Record the pressure of the containers.

 Make all connections, checking for gaskets or “O” rings.
-A “block” valve should be installed near the connection for the receiving vehicle, especially if multiple vehicles are needed.
+A block valve should be installed near the connection for the receiving vehicle, especially if multiple vehicles are needed.

 Provide a means to purge the system before and after the transfer.
 Use of an inert gas such as nitrogen is recommended in most cases.
 Check for leaks in the system before flowing product.
-Certain products require air exclusion; by use of inert gas, this situation is solved.
+Certain products require air exclusion, but by use of inert gas, this situation is solved.
 Suggested pressure of the inert gas is approximately 10% higher than the pressure of the material being transferred.

-All connections should have drip protection such as a sorbent pad or catch basin to prevent loss of product from a leaking fitting onto the ground.
-At this time remote shut-off valves are not required in the United States; however, it is advisable to use them if available.
-All hoses should be tied off to prevent tension from own weight.
+All connections should have drip protection such as an absorbent pad or catch basin to prevent loss of product onto the ground from a leaking fitting.
+At this time remote shut-off valves are not required in the United States, however, it is advisable to use them if available.
+All hoses should be tied off to prevent tension from their own weight.

 Conduct a job/safety briefing before continuing with the transfer.
 Ascertain that all involved are aware of the task(s) at hand before proceeding.